Koredotcom/docs/docs/xo/app-settings/integrations/actions/servicenow/configuring-the-servicenow-action.md

 # Configuring the ServiceNow Action

 The XO Platform lets you easily connect the ServiceNow integration to create, view, update, search and delete incidents.
 You can also create, view, update, search and delete requests using the pre-built templates.
-Click the [ServiceNow](https://www.servicenow.com/){:target="_blank"} link to know more.
+Click the [ServiceNow](https://www.servicenow.com/) link to know more.

 This article explains how to authorize and enable the **ServiceNow** action and install the pre-built templates.

+!!! note

+    ServiceNow Actions Integration is supported for the ServiceNow cloud versions (Tokyo, Utah, and Vancouver) but not for on-premises instances.

 ## Authorizations Supported

-The Kore.ai XO Platform supports basic authentication to allow a ServiceNow integration to exchange data.
-For more information, see [Bot Authorization Overview](../../../../dev-tools/bot-authorization/bot-authentication){:target="_blank"} .
+The Kore.ai XO Platform supports only basic authentication to allow a ServiceNow integration to exchange data.
+For more information, see [Bot Authorization Overview](../../../../dev-tools/bot-authorization/bot-authentication).

 The Kore.ai XO Platform supports the following authorization types for the ServiceNow integration: